 There are six main shapes: round, near-round, button, pear, baroque and circled.
 Perfectly round pearls are the rarest, therefore the most expensive.
 Circled pearls are characterized by concentric rings running around their circumference.
 As for baroque pearls, they are famous for having given their name to a literary and artistic European style.
 From the Portuguese “barroco” meaning “flawed pearl”, their singular appearance is sometimes hidden inside a jewel, others proudly brought to light.

-Taking care of pearls
+How to take care of pearls

-Pearls need water and proteins… Never forget that they are a natural product coming from a live being!
+Pearls need water and proteins.
+Never forget that they are a natural product coming from a live being!
 They actually need to be worn.
-If they stay inside a safe for too long, deprived of skin contact, they lose their colour, shine and the nacre can crack… And these changes are irreversible!
+If they stay inside a safe for too long, deprived of skin contact, they lose their colour, their shine and the nacre can crack… And these changes are irreversible!

 Mikimoto and pearl culture